Fezk3/Basic_ExpressApp/README.md

 # Basic_ExpressApp
-No REST and no DB express app.
+No REST and no DB (yet) express app.